18F/handbook/_pages/travel-leave/travel-and-leave-policies/moving.md

 - FTT
 ---

 Full-time Telework Arrangements are required for TTS employees who do not work at least 2 days a pay period in one of the TTS Offices (DC, Chicago, NYC, or San Francisco) or, in rare cases, an approved GSA office.
-The instructions below will help guide you through determining if/when you need a full-time telework arrangement (FTTA), how to fill out the analysis tool and get the necessary signatures, and then how to submit it in HR Links for Supervisor approval.
+The instructions below will help guide you through how to initiate the moving process, determining if/when you need a full-time telework arrangement (FTTA), how to fill out the analysis tool and get the necessary signatures, and then how to submit it in HR Links for Supervisor approval.

 ***Full-time telework arrangements will need to be re-submitted in HR Links annually for approval and will need to be updated to account for any significant changes***

+## How to start the process if you plan to move

+If you are thinking about moving, please get approval from your Supervisor via email and forward it to [TTS-PeopleOps@gsa.gov](mailto:TTS-PeopleOps@gsa.gov) as soon as possible.
+TTS People Ops will provide guidance on how to proceed.
+The information below provides supporting guidance on how to fill out paperwork and make critical updates that may or may not apply to you based on your situation.

 ## What you need to do based on where you're moving

 If you need to move or submit a new full-time telework arrangement, follow the guidance for your situation: